ripple-unmaintained/ripple-lib-java/ripple-core/README.md

 Ripple uses a node store, where objects are keyed by a 32byte hash value.

-These indexes are created by hashing a binary representation of the whole object prefixed with a name-spacing sequence of bytes, unique to each class of object.
+These keys are created by hashing a binary representation of the whole object prefixed with a name-spacing sequence of bytes, unique to each class of object.
 As such, a method of consistently producing a binary sequence from a given object was required.

-Objects have fields, which are a pairing of a name and a type.
-Names are simply ordinals used to look up preassigned names in a table.
+Objects have fields, which are a pairing of a type and a name.
+Names are simply ordinals used to look up preassigned names in a per type table.
 The type ordinal, similarly, is used to lookup a given class.

 In ripple-lib-java the type equates to a `SerializedType`, with types such as 32